-We make forward-looking statements in this prospectus supplement within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Exchange Act that are subject to risks and uncertainties.
+We make forward-looking statements in this prospectus supplement within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act that are subject to risks and uncertainties.
 For these statements, we claim the protections of the safe harbor for forward-looking statements contained in such Sections.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
 When we use the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "may" or similar expressions, we intend to identify forward-looking statements.

 Forward-looking statements are subject to significant risks and uncertainties.
 Investors are cautioned against placing undue reliance on such statements.
 Actual results may differ materially from those set forth in the forward-looking statements.
-Factors that could cause actual results to differ materially from those described in the forward-looking statements are contained in our 2017 10-K that was filed with the SEC, and include risks discussed in other periodic reports that we file with the SEC.
+Factors that could cause actual results to differ materially from those described in the forward-looking statements are contained in our 2016 10-K that was filed with the SEC, and include risks discussed in other periodic reports that we file with the SEC.
 Statements regarding the following subjects, among others, may be forward-looking:

-- · the use of proceeds from this offering; - our expected returns and performance of our investments; - the state of government legislation, regulation and policies that support or enhance the economic feasibility of sustainable infrastructure projects, including energy efficiency and renewable energy projects and the general market demands for such projects; - · market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - availability of opportunities to invest in projects that reduce greenhouse gas emissions or mitigate the impact of climate change including energy efficiency and renewable energy projects and our ability to complete potential new opportunities in our pipeline; - · our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of capital; - · our or any other companies' projected operating results; - actions and initiatives of the federal, state and local governments and changes to federal, state and local government policies, regulations, tax laws and rates and the execution and impact of these actions, initiatives and policies; - the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - · our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - · general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process; - · rates of default or decreased recovery rates on our assets; - · interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - · changes in interest rates, including the flattening of the yield curve, and the market value of our assets and target assets; - · changes in commodity prices, including continued low natural gas prices;
+- our expected returns and performance of our investments; - the state of government legislation, regulation and policies that support or enhance the economic feasibility of sustainable infrastructure projects, including energy efficiency and renewable energy projects and the general market demands for such projects; - market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - availability of opportunities to invest in sustainable infrastructure projects, including energy efficiency and renewable energy projects and our ability to complete potential new opportunities in our pipeline; - · our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of capital; - our or any other companies' projected operating results; - actions and initiatives of the federal, state and local governments and changes to federal, state and local government policies, regulations, tax laws and rates and the execution and impact of these actions, initiatives and policies; - · the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process; - rates of default or decreased recovery rates on our assets; - interest rate and maturity mismatches between our assets and any borrowings used to fund such assets;

-- effects of hedging instruments on our assets or liabilities; - · the degree to which our hedging strategies may or may not protect us from risks, such as an interest rate volatility; - impact of and changes in accounting guidance and similar matters; - · our ability to maintain our qualification as a real estate investment trust for U.S. federal income tax purposes; - · our ability to maintain our exception from registration under the 1940 Act; - availability of and our ability to attract and retain qualified personnel; - estimates relating to our ability to generate sufficient cash in the future to operate our business and to make distributions to our stockholders; and - our understanding of our competition.
+- changes in interest rates and the market value of our assets and target assets; - changes in commodity prices; - effects of hedging instruments on our assets or liabilities; - · the degree to which our hedging strategies may or may not protect us from interest rate volatility; - · impact of and changes in accounting guidance and similar matters; - our ability to maintain our qualification as a REIT; - our ability to maintain our exception from registration under the 1940 Act; - availability of qualified personnel; - · estimates relating to our ability to make distributions to our stockholders in the future; and - our understanding of our competition.